SQFlite to manage a database with SQLite in Flutter

 }

-The use of all the functions with which operations are going to be carried out in the database, are of the asynchronous type, with which there is no need to create instances of this class.
+The use of all functions with which operations are going to be performed on the database are asynchronous, meaning there is no need to create instances of this class.

 I agree to receive announcements of interest about this Blog.